jmorvay/Frinx-docs/FRINX_ODL_Distribution/Carbon/FRINX_Features_User_Guide/cli/cli-service-module.md

     }
 }
 ~~~~

-*Now issue a request, but in the URL instead of using node id, use node-id-dryrun e.g. IOS1-dryrun.*
+2. Now issue the call, but in the URL instead of using node id, use node-id-dryrun e.g. IOS1-dryrun.

-You can also mount in dry-run mode using the preconfigured calls (either: IOS XR/XR Mount/Mount IOS XR cli or IOS Classic/Classic Mount/Mount IOS Classic) which we provide in our [Postman collection accessible here](https://github.com/FRINXio/Postman/releases).
-More info [here](../../API.md).

-You can quickly configure environment variables using the included env.json files included.
-Again, after mounting, you can issue a call in dry run mode by replacing node id in the URL of the call with node-id-dryrun e.g. IOS1-dryrun

 ## Supported devices
 Please see [here](cli_supported_devices.md) for a structured list of device types currently supported by the CLI southbound plugin and configuration aspects implemented for them.